scikit-learn-contrib/lightning/doc/intro.rst

 =============

 lightning is composed of three modules: classification, regression and ranking.
-Several solvers are available from these modules.
+Several solvers are available from each.

+If you're not sure what solver to use, just go for :class:`CDClassifier` / :class:`CDRegressor` or :class:`SDCAClassifier` / :class:`SDCARegressor`.
+They
+are very fast and do not require any tedious tuning of a learning rate.

 Primal coordinate descent
 -------------------------